 Margarita Adventures is the ultimate blast for the entire family!
 Here in the heart of San Luis Obispo County, you will embark on six ziplines spanning nearly 1.5 miles total, starting with a thrilling 2,800-foot tandem ride and finishing with an unforgettable 1,800-foot journey over Pinot Noir vines.
-22719 El Camino Real, Margarita-Adventures.com/VG, (805) 438-3120
+To book a tour or for more information visit Margarita-Adventures.com or call (805) 438-3120

 The park is well-used with daily visitors throughout the year who go there to hike, picnic, fish, camp, surf, take a dip in the ocean or visit the tide pools.
 The park’s visitor center is located at Spooner’s Ranch House Museum above Spooner’s Cove.
 The park is free to enter.
 (805) 528-0513.
 For camping call (800) 444-7275.

 Nitt Witt Ridge is a hilltop home transformed by one man into what has been described as an “assemblage of sculpted junk.”
 Arthur Weal, spent many years collecting items fellow Cambrians were throwing away in order to create the home, which has been named a California Historic Landmark as a true example of a folk art environment.
 Tours available.
 881 Hillcrest Drive, (805) 927-2690